Mutilated chessboard problem: Related problems

 A similar problem asks if a wazir starting at a corner square of an ordinary chessboard can visit every square exactly once, and finish at the opposite corner square.
 The wazir is a fairy chess piece that can move only one square vertically or horizontally (not diagonally).
 Using similar reasoning to the mutilated chessboard problem's classic solution, this wazir's tour does not exist.
 For example, if the initial square is white, as each move alternates between black and white squares, the final square of any complete tour is black.
 However, the opposite corner square is white.

+Similarly, there are no knight's tours from one corner to the opposite corner, as knights also alternate colours on each move.

 This sort of tour of a chessboard also forms the basis of a type of puzzle called Numbrix, which asks for a tour in which the positions of certain squares match given clues.
 The impossibility of a corner-to-corner tour shows the impossibility of a Numbrix puzzle with the clues 1 in one corner and 64 in the opposite corner.

 De Bruijn's theorem concerns the impossibility of packing certain cuboids into a larger cuboid.
 For instance, it is impossible, according to this theorem, to fill a 6 × 6 × 6 box with 1 × 2 × 4 cuboids.
 The proof uses a similar chessboard-coloring argument to the mutilated chessboard problem.